MisoAI/miso-client-js-sdk/README.md

 ----

-Miso is an innovative API platform that empowers you to engage your users with trustworthy LLM search, recommendation, and answers service tailored to your specific needs:
+Miso is an innovative API platform that empowers you to engage your users with trustworthy LLM answers service tailored to your specific needs:

 ### Trustworthy